DivaSnow/Mywebsiteguide/Website Crteating GuideREADME.md

 # Mywebsiteguide
 Mywebsiteguide is a guide that helps you create your own website!

-How to creat a website you might ask?
+How to create a website you might ask?

 I will teach how how to create one right NOW!